camilaing/CryptoWallet/README.md

 ## Setup
-Once the project is cloned, run `pod install` to dowload and install the dependencies iOS 15 or later is required
+Once the project is cloned, run `pod install` to dowload and install the dependencies, iOS 15 or later is required